Mendoncaa/LAPR2/docs/sprintC/us0025/Readme.md

-# US006 - Register a vehicle
+# US0025 - Cancel an entry in the Agenda

 [Requirements Engineering](01.requirements-engineering/Readme.md)